 Canadian Digestive Health Foundation http://www.cdhf.ca

-Abdominal pain, short-term.
+Abdominal pain (stomach pain), short-term.
 Family Doctor—American Academy of Family Physicians website.
-Available at: http://familydoctor.org/familydoctor/en/health-tools/search-by-symptom/abdominal-pain-short-term.html.
-Accessed June 4, 2015.
+Available at: https://familydoctor.org/symptom/abdominal-pain-stomach-pain-short-term.
+Accessed October 27, 2020.

 Acute abdominal pain in adults—approach to the patient.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/approach-to/acute-abdominal-pain-in-adolescents-approach-to-the-patient.
 Accessed October 27, 2020.